What’s the craic?

 The music of the islands

 From Gaelic rock legends Runrig to ceilidh kings The Vatersay Boys and a clutch of top class contemporary Scottish music bands there’s a lot to like and enjoy on the music scene.
-Tidelines played Elgol last year and Skye Entertainments for All (SEALL) publishes a list of events on Skye.
+Tidelines have played Elgol and Skye Entertainments for All (SEALL) publishes a list of events on Skye.
 A firm family favourite is Skippinish whose “Home on the sea” is Calmac’s theme tune to promote its ferry services in the islands.

 Is Gaelic spoken on Skye?